Royal-Navy/design-system/packages/docs-site/src/library/pages/forms.md

 Formik promises a toolkit to build forms 'without the tears', though it is not always as simple as it promises.
 Formik is responsible for managing the forms state, triggering events integrating with a validation library.

 When using Formik, the initial values for a form are passed into it and the developer specifies the form layout including the fields that should be displayed.
-For each field the name property must be provided and Formik is responsible for assigning the associated value.
+For each field, the name property must be provided and Formik is responsible for assigning the associated value.

 Formik includes a 'Field' component that by default will render a regular textinput and accepts a 'component' property that is responsible for rendering the field.
 The component library uses this feature to integrate with Formik.
-It exposes a Formik version of all of the component library form components on an object named 'Formik'.
+It exposes a Formik version of all of the component library form components, on an object named 'Formik'.

-Below is a version of the earlier form example but uses Formik and the Nelson Standards Toolkit:
+Below is a version of the earlier form example but uses Formik and the **NELSON Standards Toolkit**:

 ```
 import { Formik, Form } from 'formik'